Geometric energy transport and refrigeration with driven quantum dots: Conclusion

 A perspective of high interest for the field of stochastic and quantum (thermo)dynamics would be to extend this study to the statistics of energy pumping~\cite{Ren2010Apr,Riwar2021Jan}.
 This would yield generalized fluctuation relations for this type of interacting, fermionic, cyclic machines.

 \acknowledgments We especially thank Maarten\,R.~Wegewijs for continuous discussions.
-We also thank Liliana Arrachea for helpful comments on the manuscript.
-We acknowledge funding from the Swedish Vetenskapsr\r{a}det and from the Knut and Alice Wallenberg foundation through the fellowship program (J. M. and J. Sp.).
+We also thank Liliana Arrachea and Valentin Bruch for helpful comments on the manuscript.
+We acknowledge funding from the Swedish Vetenskapsr\r{a}det and from the Knut and Alice Wallenberg foundation through the fellowship program (J. M. and J. Sp.) and from the European Union’s H2020 research and innovation program under grant agreement No. 862683 (J.Sp.).
 J. Sc. was supported by the Danish National Research Foundation and the Danish Council for Independent Research | Natural Sciences.